MENU

 By Sofia Sokic, Program Assistant

 As we approached Canada Day on July 1st, I wanted to better understand the context of this national holiday.
 Specifically, I hoped to gain more clarity on why some individuals choose not to celebrate on this day, and how the colonial holiday impacts Indigenous communities.
-As a settler, I found it import to educate myself given the alienation of Indigenous perspectives surrounding this holiday, and the persistence of nationalistic identity on Canada Day.
+As a settler, I found it important to educate myself given the alienation of Indigenous perspectives surrounding this holiday, and the persistence of nationalistic identity on Canada Day.

 To start my learning journey, I researched the history of the day itself.
 According to the federal government, this holiday marks the day in which British North America Act of 1867 (better known as the Constitution Act) created what we know as Canada.
 By 1879, federal law declared July 1st an official holiday meant to celebrate the “anniversary of the confederation.”
 Originally called Dominion Day, the name later changed to Canada Day in 1982.